The Leap of Faith

 Not only did Lawrence return to church, he joined the Varsity Christian Fellowship (VCF) and eventually preached on the pulpit while he was still an undergraduate.
 Upon graduation, Lawrence received such a strong calling that he had no doubts God wanted him to serve full-time in his church, Grace Baptist Church.
 Without hesitation, Lawrence accepted the call and worked in the church.
 A year and a half later, he married his fiancé, Rev (Dr) Nina (who was by then a houseman) and the two set off for Dallas where he attended the Dallas Theological Seminary.
 While studying there, Lawrence was asked to pastor a Dallas church with a Chinese congregation because he could speak some Chinese.
 It was a real challenge.
 “Pastoring a church anchors your life and you have to cry out to Christ”, Lawrence recalls.
 Returning to Grace Baptist Church in 1981, Lawrence worked hard for the next four years.
 From a congregation of 300, the numbers grew to 1600.
 It was the fastest growing Baptist Church in Singapore.
 At the end of 1985, Lawrence unexpectedly experienced the Holy Spirit and his faith journey took a deeper dimension.
 This was to signal the start of a new phase in his life.
 A time of personal brokenness was replaced by great joy and peace with the growth of the new church, Faith Community Baptist Church (FCBC).
 Lawrence’s vision is to establish a church that influences the whole of Singapore and the communities within it.
 Staying true to its name, FCBC has remained focused on the community at large as well as growing the community within the church.
 In the first lap of the church, FCBC started TOUCH Community Services (TCS), an integrated network of social services within Singapore and it now extends beyond its own shores.
 Another hallmark contribution to Christendom was the establishment and outworking of a highly-effective cell church model which allowed for body ministry to be practised by every pastoral as well as lay members of the church.

 With a strong conviction in the Great Commission, Lawrence is particularly passionate about reclaiming the world of contemporary mass media in all its popular forms.
-To this end, TOUCH Media Ministry was created to help FCBC communicate the gospel message to thousands who do not normally attend church.
+To this end, TOUCH Media Ministry (now known as Gateway Entertainment) was created to help FCBC communicate the gospel message to thousands who do not normally attend church.
 Lawrence recognises that there is still a lot that can be done in terms of taking the church ‘to the marketplace’.
 Each new area TOUCH ventures into is yet another exciting opportunity to see God at work through a hitherto ‘forgotten medium’ that is popular culture.
 Projects such as the eight completed telemovies including ‘Miracle Pub’ featuring well-known actors are just the tip of this iceberg.
 He remains mindful, however, that each new step towards God’s destiny must be truly ordained and directed by God.

 Much of Lawrence’s recent passion has also been in the area of seeing the church grow.
 Representing another pioneering move among churches here, Lawrence is now actively nurturing a new phase in FCBC’s development with the introduction of the Government of 12 (G12) cell church model.
 Providing a greater opportunity for church members at all levels to be properly discipled, the model’s “homogeneous” approach where men and women are given separate networks also means that structurally, women now have new opportunities to grow and serve.
 This new structure could not have come at a more opportunistic time.
 As a church, FCBC’s size and rate of growth are both remarkable.
 As such, the G12 approach will poise the church for explosive exponential growth as FCBC members touch more lives with God’s message.